-10.2.2.3 Example of calculation
+10.2.2.3.
+Example of calculation

-A worked example is given in Appendix 11 (Table A-29, Table A-30).
+A worked out example is given in Appendix 11 (Table A11-1, Table A11-2).

-The worked example is based on the use of reference tables and methods of calculation specified in the ISO 6976 standard (1995 edition).
+The worked out example is based on the use of reference tables and methods of calculation specified in the ISO 6976 standard (1995 edition).

-The calculations carried out, result in the mass based gross calorific value used for the determination of the energy of LNG transferred (Table A-29, see Appendix), and the volume based gross calorific value used for the determination of the energy of the gas displaced (Table A-30, see Appendix 11).
+The calculations carried out, result in the mass based gross calorific value used for the determination of the energy of LNG transferred (Table A11-1, see Appendix 11), and the volume based gross calorific value used for the determination of the energy of the gas displaced (Table A11-2, see Appendix 11).